FuelLabs/sway-rfcs/0000-template.md

 - Its interaction with other features is clear.
 - It is reasonably clear how the feature would be implemented.
 - Corner cases are dissected by example.
+- If this change is breaking, mention the impact of it here and how the breaking change should be managed.

 The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.